OctopusDeploy/blog/blog/2021-06/using-azure-key-vault-with-octopus/index.md

 ![Using Azure Key Vault with Octopus Deploy](octopus-step-template.png)

-In a previous post, I wrote about [extending the functionality of Octopus to integrate with HashiCorp Vault](blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md) using step templates.
-Afterwards, a number of people asked me if I had plans to create step templates to integrate with any other secret managers.
+I recently wrote about [extending the functionality of Octopus to integrate with HashiCorp Vault](https://octopus.com/blog/using-hashicorp-vault-with-octopus-deploy) using step templates.
+Afterwards, several people asked if I plan to create step templates to integrate with other secret managers.

-In this post, I walk through a new step template [Azure Key Vault - Retrieve Secrets](https://library.octopus.com/step-templates/6f59f8aa-b2db-4f7a-b02d-a72c13d386f0/actiontemplate-azure-key-vault-retrieve-secrets) designed to retrieve secrets from an Azure Key Vault for use in your deployments or runbooks.
+In this post, I walk through a new step template, [Azure Key Vault - Retrieve Secrets](https://library.octopus.com/step-templates/6f59f8aa-b2db-4f7a-b02d-a72c13d386f0/actiontemplate-azure-key-vault-retrieve-secrets), designed to retrieve secrets from an Azure Key Vault for use in your deployments or runbooks.

 ## Introduction

-Just as before, this post assumes some familiarity with [custom step templates](https://octopus.com/docs/projects/custom-step-templates) and the Octopus [Community Library](https://octopus.com/docs/projects/community-step-templates).
+This post assumes some familiarity with [custom step templates](https://octopus.com/docs/projects/custom-step-templates) and the Octopus [Community Library](https://octopus.com/docs/projects/community-step-templates).

 In addition, this post doesn't go into great detail about Azure Key Vault concepts or how to set it up.
-To learn more about it, you can read the [Azure Key Vault basic concepts guide](https://docs.microsoft.com/en-us/azure/key-vault/general/basic-concepts) from Microsoft.
+You can learn more by reading the [Azure Key Vault basic concepts guide](https://docs.microsoft.com/en-us/azure/key-vault/general/basic-concepts) from Microsoft.

 The step template in this post retrieves secrets from an [Azure Key Vault](https://azure.microsoft.com/en-gb/services/key-vault/) using the [Az.KeyVault](https://docs.microsoft.com/en-us/powershell/module/az.keyvault/) PowerShell module.
 The module must be downloaded and installed on the deployment target or worker before the step can retrieve secrets successfully.
 The step template has been tested on both Windows and Linux (with `Powershell Core` installed).